xmonader/info_foundation/docs/collaboration/contributing_in_agile_org.md

 A coordinator in an agile organization does not control, has no decision power.

 Its the reverse of a power play.
 A coordinator does not command or take decisions.
 Decisions happen automatically because an agile process is being followed.
+A coordinator is all about making sure others can easily contribute and they can find all information required.

 A coordinator